An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 Glossary terms can be referenced when used to define other artifacts in the repository, providing users with quick, easy access to clarity and consistency.

-A Group in Storyteller is a set of users that can be assigned a particular project role.
+A Group in Blueprint is a set of users that can be assigned a particular project role.

 The History tab in the Utility Panel displays a table with historical information for an artifact.